pjvf17/sudoku/ideas.md

 - [ ] Database for puzzles
   - [ ] Keeps track of which you've seen (either through cookies/local storage if you don't have an account, or through the account)
 - [x] Send all initial values at once
+- [ ] On fill in candidates, send updates in a bundle

 ### Typescript